 The Untapped Design Potential of EVA-Based Foam

 These days, product design and development is as much about the feel of a product as is the look and functionality.
 For designers who haven’t traditionally had to focus on texture as a key component, this creates an interesting challenge.
 To craft the kinds of products that today’s consumers demand, the design and development of products have to consider not only new materials and methods, but also new ways to combine materials cohesively.
+Whether it’s thermoplastics, non-toxic EVA, or recycled foam, materials must complement each other in order to make a quality product.

 Why EVA-Based Foam Is Becoming the Material of Choice